codio-content/HTML_and_CSS-The_Code_Editor/.guides/content/File-types-64b1.md

-Something it is very important to understand is the way files are named.
+Something that it is very important to understand is the way files are named.

 If you have used Microsoft Word or Excel, you will be familiar with their specific extensions (`.doc` or `.docx` and `.xlsx`).